digitalservicebund/elterngeldrechner/architecture-decision-records/0004-external-link-checking.md

 ## Context

-The project initially included a simple GitHub action that identifies all links within the repository and uses curl to verify whether they are still valid and accessible.
+The repository included a github action to identify all links and check their availability using `curl`.
+It helped surface broken links early and integrated well into the existing ci setup.

-This action, however, has some limitations.
-It was missing a couple of links after adding a new feature next to the application directory, does pick up links we don't want to validate like xml namespaces of svgs and more critically does have false positives on a regular basis because the web servers start blocking calls from the github infrastructure.
+Over time, a few limitations became apparent.
+Some links were missed after adding features outside the main application directory.
+Others were picked up unintentionally, such as xml namespaces from svgs.
+Certain domains also began blocking requests from githubs infrastructure, which led to occasional false positives.

-We are not sure yet how the servers decide which requests to block but we verified it by testing to reach the domain lvwa.sachsen-anhalt.de from localhost which worked, from a github codespace which did not work, from a github action which did not work as well and from a github action that uses a developer machine as runner which did work.
+We confirmed the blocking behavior by testing access to the domain `lvwa.sachsen-anhalt.de`.
+It worked from localhost, failed from github codespaces and github actions, and worked again when routed through a developer machine used as a github runner.

-## First Iteration
+## Iteration

-In a first iteration we decided to introduce an ignore list that includes both domains which actively block github infrastructure as well as those which should not be checked despite being matched by the grep pattern, like xml namespaces.
+To improve reliability without increasing complexity, we added an ignore list.
+It filters out domains that block github traffic and excludes patterns like xml namespaces that aren’t meaningful to validate.

-The solution seemed promising as it struck a reasonable balance between time invested and output.
-Therefore we opted against a more sophisticated parsing approach as well as against including additional infrastructure like a custom github runner hosted in our platform to tackle the blocked request problem.
+The solution offered a good balance between effort and impact.
+We decided not to invest in more complex parsing or set up extra infrastructure like a custom github runner to work around blocked requests.

-## Last Iteration
+## Change

-Unfortunately the github action kept failing with false positives on a daily basis and caused noise in the slack channel while also adding tasks on top of the engineers' to-do lists.
+Despite improvements, the action still triggered false positives often enough to become distracting.
+It created noise in slack and added small, repetitive tasks to engineers daily work.

-In order to reduce the number of false positives and code complexity (the action became quite complex at this point), we shifted the check left towards a pre-commit hook that uses the tool Lychee.
-The tool runs within 3-4 seconds, is easy to configure while also reducing the number of false positives because requests are coming from our local machines.
+We shifted the check to a pre-commit hook using lychee.
+It runs in a few seconds, is easy to configure, and significantly reduces false positives by making requests from local machines instead of githubs infrastructure.

 ## Consequences

-The consequence of shifting left with the link checking is that, if no engineer is working, no links are getting checked.
-However if no engineer is available to code, they are probably on vacation and cannot fix broken links anyway.
+Link checks no longer run automatically when no one is committing code.
+This is acceptable, since broken links can’t be fixed if developers are away from their keyboards anyway.

-Additionally, it can be a bit cumbersome for the workflow if the pre-commit hook fails: the developer might have to stash their changes, fix the link first, and then apply the changes again.
+The pre-commit hook adds a small bump to the developer workflow when it fails.
+Fixing a link might require stashing changes and restoring them after.